codebytes/codebytes.github.io/_posts/2023-01-29-secure-terraform-part2-tfsec-customization.md

 ## Conclusion

 While rego policies support are nice, I think the yaml policies are more flexible and easier to use.
-Having the ability to use a url for custom checks allows you to share your checks with others.
+Having the ability to use a URL for custom checks allows you to share your checks with others.

 I wanted to show how to do checks in Azure because I didn't see a lot of examples or docs on Azure resources specifically.

 I hope this deeper dive into custom checks was helpful.